nickcrider/ot-docs/docs/pipettes/behaviors.md

 `InstrumentContext.aspirate()` and
 `.InstrumentContext.dispense()` (see the
-[Specifying Position Within Wells](../labware/positioning.md) section), you cannot use this method in complex commands like `InstrumentContext.transfer()`, and it can be cumbersome to specify the position every time.
+[Specifying Position Within Wells](../labware/positioning.md) section), you can't use this method in complex commands like `InstrumentContext.transfer()`, and it can be cumbersome to specify the position every time.